evyncke/v6ops-james/draft-vyncke-v6ops-james.md

 - hop-by-hop options headers do not traverse the Internet;

-- destination options headers are not reliable enough especially large size ones.
+- destination options headers are not reliable enough when it exceeds 16 octets.

 Of course, the next phase of measurement with non-collaborating parties will probably give another view.